maiatoday/maiatoday.github.io/content/post/otto-bus-flow/index.md

 ### Synchronous notification

 Was the bus to notify one area in the code that something happened elsewhere?
 If this is synchronous then a simple method call may suffice.
-Again you will need to look at the architecture or the dependency injection to make sure the subscriber state has access to the producer so it can collect the StateFlow.
-Wrapping producer classes in interfaces will make testing this code easier.
+Again you will need to look at the architecture or the dependency injection to make sure the class notifying has access to the class that provides the method.
+Wrapping class that receives the notifigation in an interfaces will make testing this code easier.

 ### I really really really need a bus